Mon Mon Mon Monsters: Plot

 At the end of their day, they come across an elderly war veteran of the National Revolutionary Army's 29th Broadswords unit suffering from dementia.
 They discover a locked box, and believe it to be filled with riches plundered from China, during the Nationalist withdrawal.
 They agree to return at night, to break open and steal the contents of the box.
 Upon their return, they are unable to open the box, and instead decide to take it back to the hideout.
 Unbeknownst to them however, a pair of female flesh-eating ghouls have made their home in the elderly home's elevator shaft, preying on both the mostly forgotten residents and the homeless.
 As the bullies start to leave, they come across the ghouls feasting on one of the elders.
 The older of the two flees into the shaft, while the younger attempts to pursue them.
 Terrified, the boys run out of the building, only to witness the younger ghoul get struck by a vehicle on the street.
 The driver flees the scene and the boys investigate the seemingly dead ghoul.
 When the ghoul tries to attack Kuofeng, Renhao knocks her out with a shovel.
 Unable to leave the ghoul there, as there is a traffic camera pointed at the scene, the bullies take the ghoul back to the hideout, believing her to be dead.
 Meanwhile, the elder ghoul mourns the disappearance of her sibling.

 That morning, the bullies search the box but find nothing but medals and old photos.
 The younger ghoul reawakens and exhibits supernatural capabilities, such as regeneration, and the ability to climb on walls.
 As the ghoul confronts the boys, it accidentally steps in a ray of sunlight and its foot is burned by the sun's touch.
 The bullies immediately capitalize on this weakness, using a portrait of Sun Yat-sen to subdue the ghoul, trapping her under a box.
 They eventually tie the ghoul to a pillar in the center of the room using chains.
 Si Hua is informed of the monster's presence, and the gang discover the monster's flesh-eating disposition.
-Ren Hao exults in having the monster as a captive, stating that since it's not a human, they can do anything they want to it.
+Ren Hao exults in having the monster as a captive, stating that since it is not a human, they can do anything they want to it.
 Lin meanwhile, sympathizes with the ghoul, stating to her that the bullies will probably let her go after they've had their fun.
 Renhao extracts several of the monster's teeth and blood, with Sihua sanitizing and using them as part of her bracelet.
 The boys further torture the ghoul, drilling a plate to cover her mouth and applying more chains and locks to her mouth.